 Southern Suburbs (Athenian Riviera)

-It is the long seaside area on the Saronic Gulf that is dubbed by local media as the ‘Athenian Riviera.
+It is the long seaside area on the Saronic Gulf that is dubbed by local media as the “Athenian Riviera.”
 Thankfully not far from downtown Athens!

 With its first buildings raised on the Astir peninsula in 1961, this luxury accommodation complex consisting of the cosmopolitan Nafsika Hotel, the laidback Arion Hotel, and the iconic seafront bungalows recently received a total makeover that perfectly meets the Four Seasons standards of high-end hospitality.
 On sunny days, enjoy 3 private beaches, 3 tennis courts, one basketball court, jogging trails across the 75-acre property, and non-motorized water sports.
-On rainy or cold days check the spa with 10 treatment rooms, the stylish high-end boutiques for shopping, the 8 restaurants and bars (including Nobu’s Matsuhisa for sushi), a cigar lounge, and the indoor pool at Arion, just a 30-minute drive from downtown Athens.
+On rainy or cold days, check the spa with 10 treatment rooms, the stylish, high-end boutiques for shopping, the 8 restaurants and bars (including Nobu’s Matsuhisa for sushi), a cigar lounge, and the indoor pool at Arion, just a 30-minute drive from downtown Athens.
 Helipad, access for boats, and other upscale services are destined to excite even the most demanding guests.
 Since the 60s, celebrities and leaders such as Brigitte Bardot, Frank Sinatra, Rudolf Nureyev, Richard Nixon, Mikhail Gorbachev, Francois Mitterrand, Aristotle Onassis, Jackie Kennedy, Sean Connery, Anthony Quinn, Lady Gaga, and Barack Obama stayed there at least once.
 Same personalities, or of similar magnitude, also stayed at Grande Bretagne, Hilton Athens, and King George.

-This luxe 88-room seaside boutique hotel – located a 30-minute drive from downtown Athens is a family-run business that carries with it the founder Dr. Stavridis’ vision on both hospitality and the ‘Athenian Riviera’.
+This luxe 88-room seaside boutique hotel – located a 30-minute drive from downtown Athens is a family-run business that carries the founder Dr. Stavridis’ vision on both hospitality and the ‘Athenian Riviera’.
 The accommodation featuring various types of rooms, suites, and a villa is characterized by profound finesse.
 With a recently created indoor pool, a gym, a 3-cabin spa, and an organic farm that supplies its restaurants with healthy ingredients, the dreamy Mediterranean/ethnic-style resort is private heaven.

 Like New Hotel, this pop-art-inspired 51-room boutique hotel is part of Yes!
 Hotels group owned by contemporary art patron Dakis Joannou.
 Created in collaboration with famed industrial designer Karim Rashid, it features curvaceous shapes in bold lollipop colors.
 Bold glass partitions, concrete with rubber floors, ceramic tiles, and metal make up a super playful setting.
-Serving great sushi at the new Freud Oriental restaurant and gourmet Mediterranean dishes with local ingredients at the Lounge, it is surely a fashionable dining destination.
-In winter you can also enjoy the Gym Club with a view to the Miami-style swimming pool.
+Serving great sushi at the Freud Oriental restaurant and gourmet Mediterranean dishes with local ingredients at the Lounge, it is surely a fashionable dining destination.
+In winter, you can also enjoy the Gym Club with a view of the Miami-style swimming pool.